mkantrr/ODHS/README.md

 2. If you don't already have one, create a branch on github called 'siteground'
 3. Ensure the changes made to your branch have been merged with main.
 4. Make anew Pull Request for siteground branch from main, and merge ensuring no conflicts.
-5. git checkout siteground
+5. `git checkout siteground`
-6. git pull
+6. `git pull`
-7. ssh u1720-cniiwvju5dcj@gvam1034.siteground.biz -p18765
+7. The SiteGround dashboard will provide you with the username, hostname, and port to run your SSH command on.
+This should be in the following format: `ssh <username>@<hostname> -p<port number>`
-8. cd www/jenniferp122.sg-host.com/public_html/ (once ssh in server)
+8. Once you have successfully gained SSH access to the siteground server, navigate to `www/<website_domain>/public_html`
-9. rm -rf * (**Be very careful with this command ensure you are in the public_html/ folder**)
+9. Run rm -rf * to remove all uploaded code files being hosted so we can replace them with the updated files(**Be very careful with this command ensure you are in the public_html/ folder**).
-10. Go back to terminal out of SSH, and run the following command from within the ODHS folder will all the code in it to copy all files from your local machine to siteground: scp -P 18765 -r ./ u1720-cniiwvju5dcj@gvam1034.siteground.biz:~/www/jenniferp122.sg-host.com/public_html
+10. Exit out of your SSH connection, and run the following `scp` command from within the ODHS folder.
+This will take all the code in the ODHS directory and copy all files from your local machine to SiteGround: `scp -P <port number> -r ./ <username>@<hostname>:~/www/<website_domain>/public_html`

 ## Adding Database to SiteGround
 1. Once logged into SiteGround, go into the 'Site' tab.